pomadchin/hadoop-dg-decomp/README.md

 ## Hadoop Decomp v1.0.0

-It is a small framework, to make some sequences of operations on huge matrix matrix.
+It is a small framework, to make some sequences of operations on huge matrix.

 ## How to